giorgio-bendoni/various-stuff/Inflation.md

 $$
 M \times V = P \times Y
 $$

 where
 + $M$ : money supply: £1
 + $V$ : money velocity - the number of times that money supply has circulated in the economy in the time period: 3
 + $P$ : price level - the price of the goods and services: £1
 + $Y$ : output - the total output of this economy in the time period: 3 goods/services.
 This is real output

-The term on the left is a measure of nominal GDP: the value of all products and services
+The term on the right is a measure of nominal GDP: the value of all products and services delivered by this economy in the time period.
+The term on the left is the total value of all transactions which have takne place int he economy
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDUwMjc4Mjg2LDQ3Mzk3MTQ3MSwxNDQwNj
+eyJoaXN0b3J5IjpbLTE2NjcxNjQ1MjQsNDczOTcxNDcxLDE0ND
-M3NjY4LC0yMTA1NjM5Mzg4LDkyMzUwNzAzNCw4NDYyNjc4NjQs
+A2Mzc2NjgsLTIxMDU2MzkzODgsOTIzNTA3MDM0LDg0NjI2Nzg2
-MjAwMTg1OTYwMSw3ODY1NjE5OTMsLTEyMzMxMzUwLC0xODU5NT
+NCwyMDAxODU5NjAxLDc4NjU2MTk5MywtMTIzMzEzNTAsLTE4NT
-YzMTU4LC0xMjM3NTUwNTc2LC0zMDQ1MjcyMTcsNjYzOTQ2OTUs
+k1NjMxNTgsLTEyMzc1NTA1NzYsLTMwNDUyNzIxNyw2NjM5NDY5
-LTExMzc3NTQ3XX0=
+NSwtMTEzNzc1NDddfQ==
 -->